-- The minimum of 60 degree applicable, semester units (12 of which must be completed in residence at Las Positas College) with a gradepoint average of 2.0 or higher; - All requirements for the major plus electives to total 60 semester units (of these at least 18 must be in the major per Title V CCR.T5 55806);
+The minimum of 60 degree applicable, semester units (12 of which must be completed in residence at Las Positas College) with a grade- point average of 2.0 or higher;

+All requirements for the major plus electives to total 60 semester units (of these at least 18 must be in the major per Title V CCR.T5 55806);

-The General Education Requirements for the Associate in Arts Degree, see page 38, or the General Education Requirements for the Associate in Science Degree, see Catalog, page 39.
+The General Education Requirements for the Associate in Arts Degree, see the Las Positas College General Education Pattern for Associates in Arts, or the Las Positas General Education Pattern for the Associate in Science Degree charts in this Catalog.

-Official transcripts from other colleges must be submitted to the Office of Admissions and Records.
-For coursework to be considered in meeting graduation requirements at Las Positas College.
+Official transcripts from other colleges must be submitted to the Office of Admissions and Records, for coursework to be considered in meeting graduation requirements at Las Positas College.
 For graduation purposes only, total attempted and completed units transferred from other colleges will be included in determining a student's overall cumulative grade-point average (GPA).